 See example data here:

-As you can see, the formatting is as previously discussed: each field separated by commas.
+As you can see, the formatting is as previously discussed: each field separated by semi-colons.
 Each nutrition field follows the structure of:

 Nutrition Field Title: Number of grams/milligrams in recipe

 Ensure that you follow the below guide on exact titles, as well as units of measurement that corresponds for each field.